 2024: Accepted into the Writing Barn's Verge program for annual mentorship working with editor Melissa Manlove of Sourcebooks and author Rajani LaRocca.

-2023: One-on-one writing mentorship program with author Bethany Hegedus.
+2023: Selected for one-on-one writing mentorship program with author Bethany Hegedus.

 2021: Award finalist for Austin SCBWI’s Cynthia Leitch Smith Writing Mentor Award.